MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-deferrals.md

 Use the **Items deferred by default** page to define which items are deferred by default.
 You can set up which types of transactions that the items will be deferred.
 You can specify whether a single item or and entire item groups or categories are deferred.

 When setting up items as deferred, select the default accounts and templates on the **Deferral defaults** page.
-If the accounts and templates are not selected, any transaction line entered with these items will not be deferred.
+If the accounts and templates aren't selected, any transaction line entered with these items won't be deferred.

-For items that are deferred based on the sales or purchasing category that they are associated with, the deferral settings are based on the category.
-However, if the category is not selected in the **Category relation**, the deferral settings of the category that is higher in rank is used.
+For items that are deferred based on the sales or purchasing category that they're associated with, the deferral settings are based on the category.
+However, if the category isn't selected in the **Category relation**, the deferral settings of the category that is higher in rank is used.
 For example, you add a sales category for **Home video**, but not for **Television**.
 When you add a deferral item that is associated with the **Television** category, the deferral settings of the **Home video** are used for the item.

 ### Set up deferred items